tung-dang/alfred-workflow-nodejs/docs/workflow.md

         title: 'Feedback A',
         subtitle: 'Press tab to get menu items',
         arg: { alias: 'X' }, // we can set data to top level item to use later to build sub items
-        hasSubItems: true, // set this to true to tell that this feedback has sub Items
+        hasSubItems: true // set this to true to tell that this feedback has sub Items });
-        valid: true
-    });
     workflow.addItem(itemA);